Thimoteus/Thimoteus.github.io/_posts/2016-05-16-calculator.md

 lit = Lit <$> int <|> Lit <$> bool
 ```

-Variables are deceptively simple to deal with:
+Variables are simple to deal with:

 ```haskell
 var :: P Expr